 We use different values for $\gamma$ and $\theta$ to generate different home bias levels for capital and durable consumption.
 Capital is more biased towards home goods than durable consumption (70% vs 65%).
 For given trade cost, the degree of home bias increases with the elasticity of substitution.
 So we assign a higher elasticity of substitution to capital goods.
 Alternatively, we can assume the same elasticity of substitution, but higher trade cost for capital goods.
 In either method, capital can have a higher level of home bias than durable consumption.
 We used the first method because it matches a pattern observed in the data.
-For a given decrease in trade cost, the first method predicts that the share of investment goods in international trade increases relative to the share of durable consumption.
-Intuitively, investment goods are more substitutable across countries than durable consumption under this setup.
+For a given decrease in trade cost, the first method predicts that the share of investment goods are more substitutable across countries than durable consumption under this setup.
 So when the trade cost decreases, there is more substitution for investment goods than for durable consumption.
 As a result, the share of investment goods in the trade increases.
-Figure 3 plots this prediction from the model.
 The same pattern is also found in the US data: from 1994 to 2006-the share of capital goods except automotive in total export goods increased from 34.4% to 45.1%.